mygodsei/stickman-game/README.md

-A small project/game from my high school, currently unfinished.
+A small project/game from high school, currently unfinished.